Published 07 May 2026

 - Will I own the website and assets after delivery?

-- What do you need from me before starting?
+- What do you need before starting?

 - Do you offer post-launch support?